- Scientists are developing a better technique for studying brain disease.

 Unlike the CRISPR-Cas9 technique that causes damage during experimentation, the new procedure builds on the previous mistakes and adapts them.
 That is why CRISPRi has the potential to change our understanding of genetic brain diseases.
 With the aid of this new technique, we can observe how the neuron cell reacts to genetic mutations.
 That is, we can observe the development of genetic disease up-close.

 - The tool has to be tested on all brain cell types.
-That is the only way scientist can determine its effectiveness completely.
+That is the only way scientists can determine its effectiveness completely.